magento/magento2-page-builder/docs/getting-started/install-pagebuilder.md

 ## **EAP Participants Only**: Composer Installation {#composerInstallation}

-To use the Composer installation described below, you must be an active member in the Page Builder EAP program and have submitted your MAGEID to be provided access to the Page Builder Composer packages through `repo.magento.com`.
+To use the Composer installation described below, you must be an active member in the Page Builder EAP program and have submitted your MAGEID to get access to the Page Builder Composer packages through `repo.magento.com`.
 If you are experiencing problems _as an EAP member_, please contact us at `pagebuilderEAP@adobe.com`.

 {: .bs-callout .bs-callout-info }
-If you have had a previous version of Magento 2.3.0 or Page Builder installed you may need to clear your composer cache (`composer clearcache`) to ensure the latest packages of both versions are installed.
+If you have had a previous version of Magento 2.3.0 or Page Builder installed, clear your composer cache (`composer clearcache`) before you install the latest packages.

-1. Ensure your composer has `minimum-stability` set to `beta` as follows:
+1. Ensure your composer has `minimum-stability` set to `beta`:
     ```
     composer config minimum-stability beta
     ```